Trip SummarySee full itinerary

 Heading east through California's gold country we following the scenic drive into the Yosemite National Park region and a chance to hike or bike, through the extraordinary landscape of glacier-carved granite monoliths and spectacular waterfalls.
 Either way, this park rocks!
 Once deep inside Yosemite, keep your eyes peeled for black bears.
 Coyote roam freely as well and when the sun goes down, their howling often echoes amidst pines and sequoias.
 Admit it, this is what clicks the spirit of the great outdoors up a notch or two.
 Accommodation: Camping included

 Next, "Everybody's Favourite City", San Francisco.
 This town will blow you away.
 Sunlight on the bay, wispy fog around Golden Gate Bridge, cable cars climbing steep streets: it's a 24-carat stunner.
 Maybe view the Bay and Alcatraz on an optional sunset sailboat cruise, then the party people can flock to trendy bars and clubs in North Beach or Haight-Ashbury and that friendly vibe gets even better.
-Accommodation: 2 en-route hotel nights paid locally
+Accommodation: Hotel included

 You will amazed to walk amongst the towering forest giants of Redwood National Park - home to the tallest trees in the world and some of the most spectacular coastal scenery on the Pacific Coast.
 Leave footprints on what is virtually your private Pacific beach or traipse between gigantic Redwoods, feeling like ants in their mighty shadow.
 Accommodation: Camping included

 Beam yourself up!
 Well, take the glass-fronted elevator up the iconic Space Needle (optional) and gaze over the Emerald City with a hot cup of coffee from the the very first Starbucks!
 Then tonight blare out guitar-loaded classics in the city that gave the world Hendrix and Nirvana.
-Accommodation: 1 en-route hotel night paid locally
+Accommodation: Hostel included

 Straight into Canada and the awesome city of Vancouver.
 With its stunning combination of mountains and coastline, the city boasts outstanding views.
 Take to Stanley Park on two wheels, then regain your inner city slicker around A-grade museums and galleries or bustling Granville Market.
 Why not check out the city nightlife in Gas Town or the eclectic "Robsonstrasse" tonight.
 Accommodation: Camping included